 Which is why, on February 17th 2005, the couple announced they would instead get married at the nearby Windsor Guildhall in the town’s High Street.
 It’s not far from Castle Hill which leads to the royal residence and it’s steeped in history.
 The 17th century Grade I listed building was designed by Sir Christopher Wren and restored in the 19th century.
 Charles and Camilla wed in the smaller of the two locations available for civil marriages, the Ascot Room, and their marriage is now included in the venue’s story on the local authority’s website.

 Since then, a lot has changed.
 Civil marriages now account for the majority of weddings in England and Wales and there are thousands of venues licensed for ceremonies including several present and former royal homes.
 Kensington Palace has a licence as do Hampton Court Palace, Kew Palace and the Banqueting House.
 But not Windsor Castle.
-The only weddings that take place there are in St. George’s Chapel and that has certainly been a rather busy place over the past few years.
+The only weddings that take place there are in St. George’s Chapel and we hear that’s rather busy this year by all accounts…..